-Where indicated, ONS are typically used in addition to the normal diet when diet alone is insufficient to meet daily nutritional requirements, not as a food replacement.9
+Where indicated, ONS are typically used in addition to the normal diet when diet alone is insufficient to meet daily nutritional requirements, not as a food replacement.7

-It is recommended that two ONS per day be prescribed (range one to three per day) as clinical effects are often seen with one to three servings per day.9 However, once daily prescribing provides amounts that can be met with food fortification alone and may delay resolution of the problem.
-Patients should be encouraged to take ONS when they most feel like taking them, this may be between meals, like a snack, first thing in the morning or before bed.9
+It is recommended that two ONS (or 600kcal) per day be prescribed7 as clinical effects are often seen with one to three servings per day.
+However, one ONS per day (300kcal) prescribing provides amounts that can be met with food fortification alone which is the preferred treatment.
+Patients should be encouraged to take ONS or additional fortified snacks when they most feel like taking them, this may be between meals, like a snack, first thing in the morning or before bed.